CSE512-16S/a3-kylethayer-yhoonkim/README.md

 3. Compare two colornames by their corresponding colors.
 4. Explore the color-colorname-language space.

 Our first major redesign was to only have one view of the Self-Organizing Map, which we thought would make comparisons easier, and make it more obvious what was being displayed.
+Another change was we wanted to make everything work symmetrically.
+A large confusion in the old visualization was that the left was considered the "source" and the righ was the "target" and if a color name on the right was selected, the languages swapped locations to put that new color name as the "source."
+We wanted things to stay in place to make it easier to use.

 We choose the dropdown boxes for interaction methodes because the types of "language" and "colorname" in our dataset are nominal.
 One of other design choices was using keyboard as interaction input like NameVoyager.
 It could give more freedom and easy access to explore the languages and colornames.
 But we set this as a stretch-goal in order to meet the schedule.